“When we try to pick out anything by itself, we find it hitched to everything else in the Universe.” ~~ John Muir ~~

 Paradigm shifts always surprise us, once we notice them.
 They burble along beneath conscious radar until slowly, over time, a critical mass is reached and we become aware of seeing something anew.
 An idea takes shape and suddenly, daily life changes: seat belts become mandatory, stores are open on a Sunday, smoking bylaws come into effect, recycling is a way of life and grocery stores no longer carry plastic bags.
 I recall a time when none of these things were true.
 They happened in increments that are now societal assumptions.

-Likewise, the more we learn about grizzly bears, their unique needs and personalities, the more the supporting pieces of a paradigm shift move from a human-dominated worldview to an empathic relationship with fellow non-human residents.
+Likewise, the more we learn about grizzly bear’s individual needs, personalities, humour and curiousity, the more the supporting pieces of a paradigm shift move from a human-dominated worldview to an empathic relationship with fellow non-human residents.
 And suddenly it feels like killing a Grizzly Bear for trophy parts is as unthinkable as deliberately cutting off our own hand or foot.

 There is a spiritual element at the root of this speaking up for grizzly bears; a lit-from-within commitment toward a new paradigm of greater compassion and social justice for what is being conserved and for whom.
 We build small tremors beneath the surface of the public mind, working up to a critical mass that becomes collective wisdom.
 It is Spiritual Ecology in practice.